singhmeharjeet/learn-sphere-profile-service/README.md

     Install dependencies by running npm install.

     Ensure you have Firebase credentials in the profile_key.js file.
-    Ensure you have secrets in a .env file.
+    Ensure you have private_key, private_key_id, and MY_SECRET in a .env file.

 Available Endpoints
 Welcome Message